Atago Shrine's temple nameplate

 Atago Shrine has moved many times along with Lord Masamune

-In 1650, the second lord of the Sendai domain, Date Tadamune, the summit of Mt.
-Atago along with its branch temple, Seiganji Temple.
-In the same year, the adjacent Kokuzoson Daimanji Temple, which still stands today, was also moved from Kyogamine.
+, by Date Tadamune, the second lord of the Sendai Domainthe summit of Mount Atago,.
+In the same year, Kokuzo-son Daimanji Temple, which is still located next to it, was also moved from Kyogamine.

 Later, the temple, Seiganji, was abandoned during the Meiji period, but Atago Shrine has survived to the present day as a result of a shrine reorganization policy at the end of the Meiji period, which saw the annexation of several shrines in the neighborhood and within Sendai city